-Policy CS13 (scale of new housing) was found to be unlawful by reason of the Core Strategy Inspector's failure to give 'adequate or intelligible reasons for his conclusion that the figure made sufficient allowance for latent demand ie demand unrelated to the creation of new jobs'.
-This matter was remitted back to the Planning Inspectorate for re-examination.
+The adoption of the Core Strategy was challenged.
+The High Court Judgment found that Policy CS13: Scale of new housing was unlawful by reason of the Core Strategy Inspector's failure to give 'adequate or intelligible reasons for his conclusion that the figure made sufficient allowance for latent demand, ie demand unrelated to the creation of new jobs'.
+As a result Policy CS13, along with other policies that could require consequential changes if the housing requirement increased, were remitted back to the Planning Inspectorate for re-examination.
+The policies that were remitted were: